atidyshirt/University/COSC368/notes.md

   * An actual user
 - TCSD: A reality-based sanity check for system designers
 - Focus is on generating the designs
+- should be based around user's needs, abilities, context, work, etc

 **Cautions using TCSD**